alessio94/easyjet-leptons-met/bbllAnalysis/README.md

   - `HHbbllSelectorAlg`: Find if the event pass the baseline bbll selection;
   - `MMCDecoratorAlg`: Compute the tau tau MMC mass;
   - `BaselineVarsbbllAlg`: Compute the baseline variables for the analysis.
+  - `SelectionFlagsbbllAlg`: Find if the event pass the baseline bbll selection;

 # How to Run